 In this document you can find what you should expect from your team coach or, as team coach, what you should regard as your responsibilities.
 This document presents the expectations for team coaches on:

-As a team coach, you should be able to coach individual team captains through regular 1-on-1 sessions, as well as the teams for which you are responsibile to identify their strengths and weaknesses, set goals, and create action plans for their personal and professional development.
+As a team coach, you should be able to coach individual team captains through regular 1-on-1 sessions, as well as the teams for which you are responsible to identify their strengths and weaknesses, set goals, and create action plans for their personal and professional development.

 As a team coach, you are responsible for conducting thorough reviews of each team member’s career plan to ensure they align with the company’s and partners’ goals and values and making recommendations for improvements or adjustments as necessary.